 Create an opaque background

-Use the full colour wheel
+Use the full colour chart

-Use colours in images
+Select colours from images

 Change font size

 You can change the font size of your text in two ways: First, type, then on the left, you'll see the slider to increase or decrease the font.
 Alternatively, once you're done typing, grab what you typed and use two fingers to expand it.
 You can do this with stickers, too.

 Layer your captions

 First, add a caption to your content and decorate per usual.
 Then, tap the "Save" arrow in the corner of the screen and tap the "Your Story" icon to add it to your story.
 Next, select the photo you saved from your camera roll to add to your story.
 Add - or layer - a second caption over the first, and repeat until you've reached your desired effect.
 You're essentially saving your photos and re-uploading them to layer your captions.

 If you're sick of the square-corner backgrounds on your captions, try using the pencil tool to draw a different shape, whether they be circles, ovals, hearts, and and then place a caption over your new shape.
 Make sure to select the caption without any background (just text).

 Use different fonts and sizes together

 With this, you have to add each letter or word as an individual caption and position them.
 Write the first word or letter, then choose the colour, and drag it into position.
 Add another caption in a different colour, resize it, and drag that where you'd like it.
 Repeat forever.
 Don't forget that you can also change the font itself!
 Gone are the days of having just one font choice.
 There are nine to choose from, including neon, typewriter, modern, and strong.